jochasinga/tinyevm/README.md

-# toy-evm
+# tiny-evm

 A toy stack machine to play around with Ethereum bytecode.

 ## How it works

-**toy-evm** is a little stack machine that parses a limited set of Ethereum bytecode, convert them to the corresponding opcodes, and use a stack to do some computations.
+**tiny-evm** is a little stack machine that parses a limited set of Ethereum bytecode, convert them to the corresponding opcodes, and use a stack to do some computations.

 The stack has a word size of 32 bytes (256-bit) and a limit of 1024 items.